Firewall Protection Hosting: Compare Hosting

 Are there shared firewall options?

-If I opt for the shared firewall, can I upgrade to a dedicated firewall later?
-Or vice-versa?
+If I opt for the shared firewall, can I upgrade later?

 Absolutely.
-In most cases, changing your firewall preference is simply a matter of adding it through your control panel or giving your host a call (and paying them more money, of course).
+In most cases, changing your firewall preference is simply a matter of adding it through your control panel or giving your host a call.
 If you go with the dedicated firewall and then want to downgrade, your host may have rules in place regarding refunds, but the actual process of returning to a shared firewall should be quite simple.

 If I have a firewall in place, does that mean my server is hack proof?

 Unfortunately, no. Nothing can guarantee a hack-free online experience.
-A single successful hack can earn a data thief hundreds, thousands, even millions of dollars, so there are plenty of hackers willing to dedicate all of their time to getting around the latest security measures.
+A single successful hack can earn a data thief enormous sums of money, so there are plenty of hackers willing to dedicate large amounts of their time to getting around the latest security measures.
 But not having a firewall in place makes you much more vulnerable than if you have one, the same way leaving your door wide open makes you an easy target for a burglar.